quang-le/js-datavisualisation-challenge/README.md

 3. Determine 2 tiers of expected results

 X. Log
+09/07/2018:
-09/07/2018: create AJAX request: html error 0.
+- create AJAX request: html error 0.
 Request blocked server side.
-Leave it a tthat for now.
+Leave it a that for now.
 The script seems to work properly though.
 Error identification process: console logged the request lauching, then an error message, then the other steps of the request (reached state 4, then failed then logged html error 0)
+- 14:00: put the page on github page as the console logged many errors saying http or https protocol was required.
+Moving the stable version of the project to the dev branch.
+- 14:30: manage to change inner HTML at the right place but dimple doesn't seem to work as intended; Then again I just copied and pasted the example.
+Time to dive deeper in the library.
+- 15:00: checked the AJAX request with the new url provided.It works.
+- 15:30: figured out the example used a .tsv file but an array of object could be used instead
+- 16:30: installed jQuery and used selectors to find a (legible) way to target the data to be looped through